noidexe/Enjin-Coin-Documentation/docs/working_with_metadata_digital_ocean.md

-__“All documents included here are to be considered Work-in-Progress whose contents update on a frequent basis.
-Do NOT download or copy ANY of the files here.
-You are entirely responsible for any and all losses (ETH, ENJ, productivity, etc) that result from failing to heed this warning.”__

 # Working with Metadata - Digital Ocean

 This guide will show you how to host JSON metadata and images for your items